vidma/scala-kiwiland/README.md

 Installation
 ----------------------------
 The only prerequisite is ```sbt```, the scala build tool ( http://www.scala-sbt.org/ ).
-Sbt will take care of all the other dependencies needed for compiling and running the tests and the code.
+Sbt will take care of all the dependencies, will compile and allow running the code and  tests easily.

 When running any of Sbt commands, it  would also recompile the modified code automatically if needed.